Entry Requirements

 Percentage of total marks: 30%

-You will create a screenplay for a short film and an accompanying digital photography storyboard.
+You will create a short film or screenplay for a short film (and an accompanying digital photography storyboard.)

 Skills

 You will develop a strong understanding of film language and hone your analytical and interpretative skills whilst watching a range of films.
-You will develop screenwriting skills in the coursework unit and learn how to use screenwriting software.
+You will develop filmmaking and screenwriting skills in the coursework unit and learn how to use industry-standard editing software, and/or screenwriting software.

 Video